 All information from DocuSign is stored under the highest levels of encryption, with the platform being the only Digital Transaction Management (DTM) company in compliance with the ESIGN Act.

-If security is your number one priority, DocuSign offers you the highest security you can find out of any online signature solution.
+If security is your number one priority, DocuSign offers you the highest security you can find in any online signature solution.

 DotLoop: Best for agents looking for a full real estate industry solution

-The platform’s focus on real estate businesses makes it very competitive for the right realtors who are willing to pay a premium for a comprehensive platform.
+The platform’s focus on real estate businesses makes it very competitive for the right realtors willing to pay a premium for a comprehensive platform.

 DocuSign: Best for agents looking for a simple signature solution

-For users who already have their own document and workflow platforms, DocuSign may make more sense.
-The platform, although not as capable in real estate as DotLoop, is certainly cheaper and simpler.
+DocuSign may make more sense for users with their own document and workflow platforms.
+Although not as capable in real estate as DotLoop, the platform is certainly cheaper and simpler.

 Signaturely: Better than DotLoop and DocuSign

-If you’re looking for an option that’s far cheaper than DotLoop and easier to use than DocuSign, Signaturely is the right option for you.
+If you’re looking for an option far cheaper than DotLoop and easier to use than DocuSign, Signaturely is the right option.

 Unlike either DocuSign or DotLoop, Signaturely allows you to create a free account to get started immediately, and it will remain free forever.

-Your free account will seamlessly integrate with Google Drive, Dropbox, OneDrive, and Box, so you can upload the documents you need and start signing immediately.
-You’ll also have access to notifications and reminders for free to expedite your signing process without breaking the bank.
+Your free account will seamlessly integrate with Google Drive, Dropbox, OneDrive, and Box, so you can upload the necessary documents and start signing immediately.
+You’ll also have free access to notifications and reminders to expedite your signing process without breaking the bank.

-With a free account, you can send up to three signature requests per month.
-This makes it perfect for the part-time realtor or occasional user that needs a couple of documents signed every month.
+You can send up to three signature requests per month with a free account.
+This makes it perfect for the part-time realtor or occasional user who needs a couple of documents signed monthly.

 Need more signature requests?
 Paying DocuSign $10 per month will limit you to only 5 signature requests.
-For the same price, Signaturely gives you unlimited signature requests, so you can send as many documents as you need, making it a great DocuSign alternative.
+Signaturely gives you unlimited signature requests for the same price, so you can send as many documents as you need, making it a great DocuSign alternative.

 Need unlimited templates?
 At just $15 per month per user, it is far cheaper than both DotLoop and DocuSign, and you won’t have to worry about deleting templates as you go.
-With this plan, you’ll also receive advanced business features like team management and custom template branding.
+This plan will also receive advanced business features like team management and custom template branding.

-Multiple users find Signaturely to be affordable and accessible while still remaining powerful enough to get all the signatures they need.
+Multiple users find Signaturely affordable and accessible while remaining powerful enough to get all the necessary signatures.

 Creating online documents with Signaturely is very easy.
 Start by choosing whether or not you need to sign the document.
 After this, you can name your document, import or create it using the editor, and select the signers and the display message to be sent along with it.

-You can also assign a signer order and review your document right before sending it to make sure your signature has been added correctly and that there are no issues with the document.
+You can also assign a signer order and review your document right before sending it to ensure your signature has been added correctly and that there are no issues with the document.

-Once you send it, Signaturely will guide your signers throughout the signature process and allow them to create their own eSignature if they don’t have one already.
+Once you send it, Signaturely will guide your signers throughout the signature process and allow them to create their eSignature if they don’t have one.